-PowerPoint presentations are frequently requested as part of the Funeral Liturgy and this can prove a difficult pastoral point.
-Use of PowerPoint in the Funeral Mass or Service should be restrained, primarily supporting the liturgy.
+Power Point presentations are frequently requested as part of the Funeral Liturgy and this can prove a difficult pastoral point.
+Use of Power Point in the Funeral Mass or Service should be restrained, primarily supporting the liturgy.
 As people gather for the Funeral a single image of the person could be screened but should not remain during the liturgy in any prominent way.
 The same or another image could accompany a time of reflection after Communion and before the Final Commendation, but should not remain after that.

 The ideal place for a multi-image presentation around the life of the deceased is at the Vigil where the images can accompany the sharing of memories, if appropriately and reverently prepared in consultation with the priest.
 Such a presentation can then be located and shown in the gathering which follows the Funeral Service and Burial, providing further sharing and remembering in a supportive atmosphere.
 In planning Funerals, families could be encouraged to prepare a presentation for these times rather than during the Funeral Liturgy itself.
+However, if the family would prefer the multi-image presentation at the Funeral Mass, then this would ideally take place at the beginning of Mass, following the welcome and greeting.

-If a booklet is being prepared for the celebration, texts should be provided there instead of in the visual presentation.
+It a booklet is being prepared for the celebration, texts should be provided there instead of in the visual presentation.